javiernistal/automatic-instrument-classification/README.md

 classification task.
 The code available implements a grid-search training/validation pipeline for selecting the best estimator and dimensionality reduction methods based on mean accuracy.
+We can select the parameters for the Grid-search in the 'instrument_classification/gs_params.py' script.

-The experiments are run over an audio feature dataset containing 43 low-level audio features for each of 9 instrument classes: bass, guitar, hihat, kick, piano, saxophone, snare, tom and vocals.
+For the task we attempt on automatic instrument classification, the experiments are run over an audio feature dataset containing 43 low-level audio features for each of 9 instrument classes: bass, guitar, hihat, kick, piano, saxophone, snare, tom and vocals.
 We do not provide the dataset due to ownership rights.
-However, if you have your own instrument feature-dataset, you can still use the estimator-selection pipeline to train the best model for your task.
+However, if you have your own feature-dataset, you can still use the estimator-selection pipeline to train the best model for any supervised classification task.

 The program generates a log file containing the performance of each estimator grid_search in terms of mean accuracy.